minhhung1706/Windows-On-AWS-Series/Windows-On-AWS-Basic/2-Prerequiste/2.1-create-iam-role/2.1.1-create-iam/_index.md

 #### I. Create IAM Role
 - IAM - Identity Access Management: This can be considered as a permission which is grant access for users and/or aws resources to perform tasks.
 IAM best practice is to grant least privilege to users/aws resources.
 We can also grant permission that denial some tasks on specific users / aws resources
-- AWS Management Console => Search Box => search for IAM service
+1. AWS Management Console => Search Box => search for IAM service
-- IAM Management Console => Role => Create Role
+2. IAM Management Console => Role => Create Role
    ![IAM-Role](images/iam-1.jpg)
-- AWS Service => EC2 => Next
+3. AWS Service => EC2 => Next
    ![IAM-Role](images/iam-2.jpg)
    - Search for AmazonEC2RoleforSSM => mark the box.
 Then continue to search for the rest of following roles:
-- Remember to delete the found-out permission before to continue to search again.
+   - **Remember to delete the found-out** permission before to continue to search again by clicking the **"X"** .
 If not, it will be conflicted and cannot search out the next permission we need
   ![IAM-Role](images/iam-3.jpg)
 - The required permissions:
   CloudWatchAgentAdminPolicy;